amashaqi/AlmaReminderApp-Server/README.md

 running:
 * First of all you need to run redis localy, for Mac you can use redis-server command
 * For starting the server locally change directory to AlmaReminder-Server then type npm run devStart
-* For running tests type change directory to AlmaReminder-Server then npm run test
+* For running tests change directory to AlmaReminder-Server then npm run test
 * For flushing the cach you can open redis cli using redis-cli and typing FLUSHALL